 Spending time while you’re waiting frees up time later in the day.

 Time management is more of a mindset and lifestyle than a process to follow.
-When you practice making the best of your time as a habit, all these tips seem like second nature.
+When you practice making the best of your time as a habit, all these time saving hacks seem like second nature.
 You won’t even need to remind yourself to do it.

 Freeing up time helps you spend more time with your loved ones and work on things that matter to you.
 Do not let others take control of your time.